FAANG/dcc-metadata/docs/faang_sample_metadata.md

  * `Derived from` (*sample*) sample name or BioSample ID for a *specimen* record (required).

-###Cell culture
+### Cell culture

 Cells cultured from a specimen or purified cells.
 The following attributes are in addition to the  attributes listed in the 'Common' section above.
+The `material` should be reported as [cell culture](http://purl.obolibrary.org/obo/OBI_0001876).

 Required: